This page is for the applicants who have achieved a qualification recognised for registration following attendance at an approved course.

 If you are graduating this summer please note your educational institution will be emailing your details to us, which will be uploaded to our database and an email automatically sent to you inviting you to apply for registration.

-If you graduated before 2020 then please scroll down for details of how to apply.
+If you graduated before 2020 then please contact us on firstname.lastname@example.org for advice on how to apply.

 Please note we are not able to guarantee when registration will be granted and you should therefore not book patients until you receive confirmation from us that you have been registered.